 Propane grills are the most popular grilling choice on the market today.
-They are converted to natural gas units with relative ease, but most prefer the convenience and portability that a propane grill provides.
+They are converted to natural gas grills with relative ease, but most prefer the convenience and portability that a propane grill provides.

 Propane grills are generally fueled by a 20-pound refillable tank that is mounted in the grill unit.
 Tanks have a supply valve on top of the tank that should be in the off position when not in use.
 The tank is connected to the grilling area and burns through supply tubes that connect to the burner controls.
 These controls allow users to change the amount of gas flowing to the grilling area, and thus the heat level in the grill.